-Turning off an immediate popup on all your blog posts is easy with OptinMonster.
-All you have to do is go to the Display Rules for your popup and activate “Visitors browsing specific pages”.
+Turning off an immediate popup on all your blog posts is easy.
+All you have to do is:

-That’s it!
-Now you can still leverage the power of immediate popups on eCommerce pages, without annoying your blog readers.
+Now you can still leverage the power of immediate email capture popup without annoying your blog readers.

-Boxes that appear in the bottom corner of the screen as the user scrolls down are some of the most polite optin forms you can use.
+Boxes that appear in the bottom corner of the screen as the user scrolls down are some of the politest optin forms you can use.

 Slide-in optins don’t appear until the user has already consumed some of your content.
-And when they do appear, they don’t take over the screen, so the user has a completely uninterrupted experience.
+And when they do appear, they don’t take over the screen.
+That way, the reader has an uninterrupted experience.

-Floating bars are highly visible optins that “stick” to the top or the bottom of the user’s screen, and scroll along with them.
-This ensures that your optin offer always remains in view, without obstructing the user’s experience.
+Floating bars are highly visible email capture tools that “stick” to the top or the bottom of the user’s screen, and scroll along with them.
+This keeps your optin offer in view without obstructing the reader’s experience.

-To make your floating bars even more polite, you can set them to appear only after the user scrolls down a certain length of the page.
+To make your floating bars polite, set them to appear only after the user scrolls down a certain length of the page.

 How to Load a Floating Bar on Scroll with OptinMonster

-To load a floating bar on scroll in OptinMonster, just choose from one of our floating bar themes.
+To load a scrolling floating bar, choose from one of our floating bar themes.

-Then go to the Display Rules tab and activate, “After scrolling down ‘X’ amount”.
+Then go to the Display Rules tab and set up your distance scrolled display rule.

-Remember, this is your last chance to convert a visitor before they leave your site forever.
+Remember, this is your last chance to capture email addresses before visitors try exiting the page.
 Take this opportunity to present them with your best offer.

 If they don’t like it, they probably weren’t your target customer anyway, so you have nothing to lose.
 However, you have everything to gain.

-In fact, our publishers are seeing an average 200-600% increase in email signups when using exit-intent along with their content marketing efforts!
-(See our case studies.)
+Our publishers see an average 200-600% increase in email signups when using Exit-Intent®, along with their content marketing efforts!

-One of the most effective ways to capture email leads–and keep your users happy!–is to allow them to initiate the process of signing up.
+Want to know one of the most effective email capture techniques that will keep your users happy?
+Allow them to initiate the registration process.

 This is a psychological principle known as the Zeigarnik Effect, which states that those who initiate are more likely to finish the process.

-So how do you allow the user to initiate the optin process?
-Simple: just don’t show the optin form until after they click on a link or an image.
-Once they do, they will be much more likely to complete the action (subscribe).
+So how do you allow the user to initiate optins?
+Simple!
+Don’t show the optin form until after they click on a link or an image.
+Once they do, they will be much more likely to complete their actions.

-If you want to boost your conversions even more, use this two-step optin process in combination with a content upgrade.
+If you want to boost your conversions more, use this 2-step optin process in combination with a content upgrade.